Energy Star Appliances

 Small changes change the math dramatically:

-Run scenarios: low/typical/high usage and low/high rates to see a payoff range.
+Run scenarios for low, typical, and high usage across low and high utility rates to see a realistic payback range.

 What to add to the calculation